love2d/love/readme.md

 For code contributions, pull requests and patches are welcome.
 Be sure to read the [source code style guide][codestyle].
 Changes and new features typically get discussed in the issue tracker or on Discord or the forums before a pull request is made.

+> [!NOTE]
+> Pull requests, bug reports, and other contributions made with LLM / generative AI technology will not be accepted.

 Compilation
 -----------